arananet/Unamiga_Reloaded/README.md

 # Unamiga_Reloaded
-This main repo contains the lastest cores available and usb controller firmware for the Unamiga Reloaded.
+This main repo contains the lastest binary cores available and usb controller firmware for the Unamiga Reloaded.

 The USB controller firmware has his own custom readme for upgrade instructions.